Pako2K/BanknotesCatalogApp/README.md

     For a local DB in the DEV env, it is assumed that a SSL connection is not needed (ssl = false).

-RUNNING / TESTING THE APP
+Running / Testing the App
 ---------------------------
 From the Command Line (Windows):
     set CRE_DATABASE_URL=postgres://AppAPI:<pwd>@<dbhost>:<dbport>/<credentialsDbName>